aragon/hack/docs/apm.md

 We envision that many APM registries will be created for different purposes and types of packages.
 For Aragon, we use the `aragonpm.eth` registry to host our core components.
 We also have the `open.aragonpm.eth` registry for community developed packages, where anyone can create repos.

 At the repo level, each repo can have **its own rules** that govern **how new versions can be published** using the aragonOS [Access Control List](/docs/acl-intro.html).
-This allows for setting up different types of processes depending the importance of the repo or the nature of the upgrade (major, minor or patch).
+This allows for setting up different types of processes depending on the importance of the repo or the nature of the upgrade (major, minor or patch).

 ![](https://blog.aragon.org/content/images/2018/08/0_THgdT5gn4P-WjT3d.png)

-> **Caption**<br>
 > A Repo is created in a Registry and can have many versions published over time

 A repo keeps versioned history of content and smart contract code tuples.
 The content is an on-chain reference to a blob of data that lives off-chain (we support IPFS or HTTP addressing currently).
 By using IPFS we have the assurance of the **integrity** of the data and that it hasn't changed since it was published.
 Aragon always uses IPFS for publishing, but having HTTP is useful for testing purposes or for less critical code.

 The smart contract code only applies to packages that have an on-chain contract component associated with a particular version.
 It can be the **implementation code for [upgradeable Proxies](/docs/upgradeability-intro.html)** or a smart contract that can be directly used.
 By having these code addresses stored on-chain, smart contracts can use APM directly to get the latest version of the code for a repo.

-APM gives users **complete transparency** over all deployments and **traceability** of what process publishing a new version entailed.
+APM gives users **complete transparency** over all deployments and **traceability** of what process publishing a new version entails.

 Because APM repos are Aragon apps that are part of the APM Registry DAO, repos can use any of the [aragonOS](/docs/aragonos-intro.html)-compatible governance apps to govern the process for creating new updates.

-It is important to point out that APM acts as the reference to what the last version of a repo is, but **all upgrades are opt-in** and DAOs through their governance mechanisms need to decide to upgrade, or keep using an old version.
+It is important to point out that APM acts as the reference to what the last version of a repo is, but **all upgrades are opt-in** and DAOs through their governance mechanisms need to decide to upgrade or keep using an old version.

-Automatically upgrading all of Aragon's DAOs is extremely dangerous regardless of what the governance mechanism over upgrades is.
-That's why by default all upgrades must be started within the DAO, however someone could build an auto-update contract that makes the DAO and its apps up to date to the latest version in APM.
+Automatically upgrading all of Aragon's DAOs is extremely dangerous regardless of the upgrade governance mechanism.
+That's why by default all upgrades must be started within the DAO.
+Someone could, however, build an auto-update contract that makes the DAO and its apps up to date to the latest version in APM.

 ## Interacting with APM: apm.js and Aragon CLI